Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Resilience and Mixed Criticality Concept

 \subsection{Resilience}

-Resilience describes the ability of a network or system to provide and maintain an acceptable service level facing errors \cite{STERBENZ20101245}.
+Resilience describes the ability of a network or system to provide and maintain an acceptable service level while facing errors or unexpected events that impact the work-flow of the service \cite{STERBENZ20101245}.
 Hence, resilience is the ability to recover from erroneous conditions or faulty situations \cite{Najarian2019}.
 In this context, we clearly differentiate between resilience and robustness, whereas resilience is the more general concept which includes robustness along with other aspects, e.g., survivability, dependability, and many more \cite{STERBENZ20101245}.
 Therefore, a fault, error, and failure chain is established by the authors of \cite{STERBENZ20101245} in the network resilience context.
 Thereby, a fault is a system flaw that can be present on purpose (constraints) or accidentally (software bug, hardware flaw) and cause an observable error.
-An error is defined as a deviation of observed and desired state.
+An error is defined as a deviation between the observed and the desired state.
 A failure is the deviation of service functionality from a desired/required functionality, resulting from an error.
-In this work, a wireless communication resource management system is considered, which is faulty by nature due to the unreliability of wireless channels and strict constraints, e.g., transmit power constraints.
+In this work, a wireless communication resource management system is considered, which is faulty by nature due to the unreliability of wireless channels and strict constraints, e.g., transmit power.
 Hence, errors may manifest as channels outages or hardware failures at the transmitter and/or receiver, which then corresponds to service failures, such as outages or deviations of the provided and requested QoS, e.g., data rate drops.

 In general, redundancy and diversity are typical enablers of fault tolerance and survivability, respectively.
-Herein, we aim to design a resource management mechanism that tolerates faults such that major service failures do not result.
-Additionally, we consider the performability in terms of QoS fulfillment (QoS metrics are delay, throughput, etc. \cite{STERBENZ20101245}).
+Herein, we aim to design a resource management mechanism that is resilient such that major service failures do not occur.
+Additionally, we consider the performance in terms of QoS fulfillment (QoS metrics are delay, throughput, etc. \cite{STERBENZ20101245}).
 As faults are inevitable, the herein developed resource management should also be able to mitigate the effects of service failures.